syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![Year view in .NET MAUI Calendar.](images/views/maui-year-view.png)

 ## Decade view
-The Decade view displays the period of ten years and some years of next view.
-By default, initially displays the current year view and the current year is highlighted by a separate color different from the rest of the years color in `Decade` view.
-Can easily navigate to the desired year in the Year view from the decade view.
+The Decade view shows the period of ten years and some years ahead.
+By default, it displays the current year view, with the current year highlighted in a different color than the other years in the `Decade` view.
+From the decade view, you can easily navigate to the desired year in the Year view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}